ess-dmsc/h5cpp/README.md

 ## How to use *h5cpp*

-With the library installed as a bove, you can use it with cmake by doing something like this in your `CMakeLists.txt` file:
+With the library installed as above, you can bring it into your program by adding something like this to your `CMakeLists.txt` file:
 ```cmake
 find_package(h5cpp REQUIRED)
 .